Max-Leal/jewelry-devops-exercise/README.md

 3. **Apply**: Then the pipeline executes "make aws-deploy" to create all the infrastructure the project needs to run with new changes.

 The pipeline grants that every update on main is tested, destroyed and recreated all automated.

+### Security
+To grant better security for the project, Checkov and Trivy scans are used for static and container analysis.

+## AWS infrastructure
+ - Ec2 instance with Docker
+ - Subnet
+ - Security Group

 ## Accessing the application
 After the end of the pipeline, in the terraform outputs it's going to show the app url